ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 **dpk_digest/transform.py**

 This file implements the key logic for the transform.
 It receives a pyarrow table with a list of documents in the data set and append a new column with a digest value.
-We will described the contents of the file in 2 sections:
+We will describe the contents of the file in 2 sections:

 - The first portion of the file includes the language for the license used to distribute and use the code and a set of import statements for the library modules that will be needed for invoking this transfroms